Iftar Party | Fatoor

 Customs attached to Ramadan

 The Muslim world has an almost staggering diversity of cultures and each Muslim country may have its own customs and rites associated with Ramadan.
-Some customs that are observed by most Muslims.
+Some customs are observed by most Muslims.

 Recitation of the entire Quran, in imitation of the Prophet Muhammad (peace be upon him) who did so.
 This is usually done for the community from the mosques or (in Muslim countries) on the radio; individuals or families may also get together for their own recitation.
 Observance of special night vigil prayers in the late evening or middle of the night called Tarawih.
 Withdrawing to the mosque during the last ten nights of Ramadan for prayer and Quran recitation, which is called i’tikaf meaning “seclusion”.